45ACC/45ACC.github.io/excursion.md

 The coach leaves UWA Tennis Courts at 13:30 (near Hackett Drive) (add map).
 It will take us directly to the prison, so please get lunch first.

 The convict tour promises the following:
->>Discover the history of Fremantle Prison from its construction in the 1850s until the end of the convict era in 1886.
+> Discover the history of Fremantle Prison from its construction in the 1850s until the end of the convict era in 1886.
->>
+>
->>Find out why almost 10,000 men were transported from Great Britain and Ireland, how they built their own prison and helped shape the future of Western Australia.
+> Find out why almost 10,000 men were transported from Great Britain and Ireland, how they built their own prison and helped shape the future of Western Australia.
->>
+>
->>Discover our history through their stories.
+> Discover our history through their stories.

 After the tour we encourage you to wander around Fremantle town - it has recently been described as the best example of an urban walkable city in Western Australia!

 Things to do in Fremantle after escaping the prison:

->sights:
+## sights

 * [The Roundhouse](https://www.fremantleroundhouse.com.au) - the original jail.
 A nice spot to look over the city.
 * [Fremantle Arts Centre](https://www.fac.org.au) - both an exhibition space for youthful experimental art and a residency for artists.